JavascriptDon/Video-Chat-App-/README.md

 * Notice the activeUsers on both browsers before creating a room
 * Create a room and join the newly created room on both browsers and hover over the room to view the number of connected users.
-* Successful peer-to-peer connection with both browsers accepting ICE Server configuration.
+* Successful peer-to-peer connection between both browsers accepting ICE Server configuration.

 ## License: 📝